 Sarah Defrise is a Belgian soprano.
 Her music education started at the age of four with the piano.
 After studying French literature at the Free University of Brussels (ULB), Sarah completed her masters degree (magna cum laude) in Singing at the Brussels Royal Conservatory then joined Daniel Ottevaere's class at the Ecole Normale de Musique Alfred Cortot in Paris, where she received her Concertist Diploma in 2016.

 In 2014, Sarah made her operatic debut at the Royal Opera House of Wallonia as Clorinda in Rossini's La Cenerentola and was reinvited to sing the Fairy in Viardot's Cendrillon, Diana in Offenbach's Orphée aux enfers, Nannetta in Verdi 's Falstaff and Musetta in Puccini's La Bohème.
 Her other roles include Cunegonde (Candide, Bernstein), Serpina (La Serva Padrona, Pergolesi), Bastienne (Bastien und Bastienne, Mozart), Frau Silberkland (Der Schauspieldirektor, Mozart), Tonina (Prima la musica e poi le parole, Salieri) and Bacchis (La Belle Hélène, Offenbach).
 Elected young revelation by the Ghent Festival, she sang with José Van Dam a duet recital in October 2017 with the Flanders Symphonic Orchestra directed by Jan Latham-Koenig.
 Sarah was awarded the Best Performer 2018 prize at the Armel International Opera Competition for her performance of Calamity by Ben Johnston.
 Sarah holds a PhD in the Arts from the Vrije Universiteit Brussel and the Koninklijk Conservatorium Brussel for her dissertation on Joseph Jongen's art songs for voice and piano.
 She released her first solo album, Entrevisions, in 2019.
 The album was awarded 5 Diapasons.
-In September 2020, Sarah will make her debuts at La Monnaie/De Munt as the lead role in Is this the end? by Jean-Luc Fafchamps.
+In September 2020, Sarah made her debuts at La Monnaie/De Munt in the lead role of Is this the end? by Jean-Luc Fafchamps.
+In February 2021, she is invited by Peter Eötvös to perform Ligeti's Aventures et Nouvelles aventures for Kurtag's birthday in Budapest.
+In June 2021, she will sing the role of Mélisande in a new production of the Nouvel Opéra de Fribourg around Maeterlink's Pelléas et Mélisande.
 In November 2021, she will make her debuts in Staatsoper Berlin in Peter Eötvös's new opera Sleepless.

 PRIZES AND COMPETITIONS